keylime/attestation-operator/README.md

 ### Keylime agent: deploy agents in unprivileged pods

-This configuration deploys Keylime agents in the cluster, but the pods running the agent are unprivileged.
-The keylime agent needs access to the TPM device and to parts of the `securityfs` file system.
-Both of these are provided by the TPM device plugin, which is turned on automatically with unprivileged agent pods.
+This configuration deploys Keylime `agents` in the cluster, but the pods running it are unprivileged.
+The keylime `agent` needs access to the TPM device and to parts of the `securityfs` file system.
+Both of these are provided by the TPM device plugin, which is turned on automatically with unprivileged `agent` pods.

-In addition, the effective group ID of the keylime agent pod has to match the group ID of the TPM device.
+In addition, the effective group ID of the keylime `agent` pod has to match the group ID of the TPM device.
 Kubernetes does not allow `runAsGroup` to take symbolic values.